If like me, you love shooting film, whether slide film, negative film or black & white, you may have been looking into getting yourself a film camera.

 On the top of the frame we can see the selected lens aperture.
 On the right hand side we can see whether or not the exposure compensation dial has been activated.
 At a glance it’s possible to see exactly what Nikon FE2 sees, or will see when the shutter is fired, and make our adjustments if necessary.

-The Olympus mju-II, also known as the Stylus Epic, is a cult favorite film point-and-shoot that’s been increasing in both popularity and price over the past 10 years.
+The Olympus mju-II, also known as the Stylus Epic, is a cult favorite and easily the best point and shoot film camera that’s been increasing in both popularity and price over the past 10 years.

 A relic of the late 1990’s it offers a sharp 35mm F2.8 lens, excellent metering and accurate autofocus, all in a highly-pocketable, weather-sealed package.
 Sounds pretty appealing I must say.